roberts-andy/SqlServerlessTest/deploy/deploycontainer/readme.md

 ```

 # Parameters
-containerName
-name of the new container instance that will be created
+containerName: name of the new container instance that will be created

-imageName
-Name of the image from your Azure Container Repository
+imageName: Name of the image from your Azure Container Repository for example - YOUR-ACR.azurecr.io/sqlonly:latest
-YOUR-ACR.azurecr.io/sqlonly:latest

-imageRegistryLoginServer
-YOUR-ACR.azurecr.io
+imageRegistryLoginServer: YOUR-ACR.azurecr.io

-imageUsername
-From the access keys page in ACR
+imageUsername: From the access keys page in ACR

-imagePassword
-From the access keys page in ACR
+imagePassword: From the access keys page in ACR